 Oversee the educative approaches and awareness raising towards the prevention of sexual assault, sexual harassment, assault, harassment, discrimination, or bullying

-Pro Vice-Chancellor (Students) or delegate
+Deputy Vice-Chancellor (Academic) or delegate

 Oversee the management of disclosures and reports made by students under this policy and associated procedures

-Pro Vice-Chancellor (Students) or delegate
+Deputy Vice-Chancellor (Academic) or delegate

 Monitor and review disclosures and reports and take actions to mitigate future risks

-Pro Vice-Chancellor (Students) or delegate
+Deputy Vice-Chancellor (Academic) or delegate

 END